UNIRSM Simulation of production systems

 Notes, slides, spreadsheets, tables and all shared material are considered an integral part of the teaching material.
 Non-attending students are reminded to check the available teaching material and the instructions provided by the teacher via the Elly platform, the only communication tool used for direct teacher/student contact.

-Assessment methods and criteria
+Assessment methods

 The learning assessment involves one or more simulations of production contexts on the PC.
 The test normally consists of 5/10 questions (with equal weight of 1).
 The final mark is calculated by assigning each question a rating from 0 to 30 and carrying out the weighted average of the individual ratings, with final rounding up; the test is passed if it reaches a score of at least 18 points.
 Honors are awarded if the maximum score is achieved on each item to which mastery of the disciplinary vocabulary is added.